 A port, a rail network and an international airport support Wellington's connections nationally and internationally.
-All facilitate the movement of goods (imports and exports) and people.
-Passengers and cargo moving in to and out of the city are expected to continue to increase.
+All facilitate the movement of goods and people.
+Passengers and cargo moving in and out of the city are expected to continue to increase.

 We need to continue to work to achieve enhanced connectivity through access to long-haul services from Wellington International Airport.

 Formal and informal relationships at the city level are supported by the ease by which people can communicate with each other and physically move around.
 Wellington has good access to, and high use of, public transport.
 Ninety percent of the region's residents live within 400 metres of a bus stop or train station (about a five-minute walk).
-The city needs to improve its public transport and pedestrian and cycling infrastructure as an efficient and sustainable way of connecting people with each other.
+Having choice around transport options, supported by quality infrastructure, is greatly valued by Wellingtonians.
+The city needs to continue to support and improve its public transport and pedestrian and cycling infrastructure as an efficient and sustainable way of connecting people with each other.